yashmadan123/MCW-Enterprise-class-networking/Hands-on lab/HOL unguided - Enterprise-class networking in Azure.md

 ### Exit criteria

--   A partner firewall appliance is provisioned into a perimeter subnet with a single network interface (IP forwarding enabled).
+-   A partner firewall appliance is provisioned into a perimeter subnet with a single network interface (IP forwarding enabled)

 ## Exercise 8: Configure the firewall to control traffic flow